 The NC reviews and assesses candidates for directorships before making recommendations to the Board.
 As at the date of this report, the NC comprises one Executive Director, namely Mr. So Tat Wing and two Independent Non-executive Directors, namely Mr. Cheung King Kwok and Mr. Seah Hou Kee.
-Our NC will be responsible for (a) the selection and appointment of new Directors and re-nomination of our Directors having regard to the Director's contribution and performance, (b) determining annually whether or not a Director is independent and (c) deciding whether or not a Director is able to and has been adequately carrying out his duties as a director.
+The NC Chairman, Mr. Cheung King Kwok, is not a substantial shareholder and is not directly associated with a substantial shareholder of the Company.
+The NC will be responsible for (a) the selection and appointment of new Directors and re-nomination of our Directors having regard to the Director's contribution and performance, (b) determining annually whether or not a Director is independent and (c) deciding whether or not a Director is able to and has been adequately carrying out his duties as a director.

-In recommending new directors to the Board, the NC takes into consideration the skills and experience required and the current composition of the Board, and strives to ensure that the Board has an appropriate balance of independent Directors as well as Directors with the right profile of expertise, skills, attributes and ability.
+In recommending new directors to the Board, the NC takes into consideration the skills and experiences required and the current composition of the Board, and strives to ensure that the Board has an appropriate balance of independent Directors as well as Directors with the right profile of expertise, skills, attributes and ability.
 Further, the NC takes into consideration a variety of factors such as attendance, preparedness, participation and candor in evaluating a Director's contribution and performance for the purpose of re-nomination.